Drug & Alcohol Rehab Dorset & Near Dorset

 Support group raising their hands at sunset outside of a drug and alcohol rehab in Dorset

-Heroin is a highly dangerous and highly addictive drug; it is also one of the most difficult drugs to detox from.
+Heroin is a highly dangerous and highly addictive drug; it is also one of the most difficult drugs to detox from in rehab.

 Heroin causes a psychological addiction as well as a physical addiction, meaning that a medical heroin detox will be required when you first enter rehab.

-Often, methadone will be prescribed to counteract the withdrawal symptoms, and the dosage will be reduced over time.
+Often, methadone will be prescribed to counteract the withdrawal symptoms you may face at rehab, and the dosage will be reduced over time.

 Overcome your heroin addiction with the help of a drug rehab in Dorset – call our expert team today on 0800 088 66 86